Articles on: Best Practices

 Goal of this workflow

-To help agents structure property searches around a real buyer profile, not a loose collection of listings—resulting in faster shortlists, clearer decision-making, and higher buyer confidence.
+This workflow assists agents in structuring property searches around a real buyer profile, rather than a loose collection of listings.
+This approach leads to faster shortlists, clearer decision-making, and increased buyer confidence.

 Who this is for